karimarttila/karimarttila.github.io/_posts/2017-11-09-aws-batch-and-docker-containers.md

 Once you have done all testing, you can add the triggering mechanism in CloudFormation to start the batch job e.g. nightly.
 For the triggering mechanism you can use e.g. [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html).

-Also configure your Continuous integration server (using the scripts given previously) automatically to build a new Docker image after every successful build and deploy image automatically to AWS ECR, so after every Git commit your CI pipeline creates a new Docker image in AWS ECR ready to be used in your AWS Batch Job definition (more about that part, see: [Jenkins on AWS](https://medium.com/tieto-developers/jenkins-on-aws-49133e011ac5)).
+Also configure your Continuous integration server (using the scripts given previously) automatically to build a new Docker image after every successful build and deploy image automatically to AWS ECR, so after every Git commit your CI pipeline creates a new Docker image in AWS ECR ready to be used in your AWS Batch Job definition (more about that part, see: [Jenkins on AWS]({% post_url 2017-10-10-jenkins-on-aws %})).

 ### Conclusions

 AWS provides an excellent batch processing framework which beautifully integrates to all other AWS services — no need to create an in-house solution for your batch processing.
-This idea nicely fits to the paradigm "[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49)".
+This idea nicely fits to the paradigm [Use AWS Services as Building Blocks to Implement Your Enterprise System]({% post_url 2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system %}).

 Both writers are AWS Certified Solutions Architects Associate, architecting and implementing AWS projects in Tieto CEM Finland.
 If you are interested about starting a new AWS project in Finland, you can contact us with firstname.lastname at tieto.com.